Marchosias140/Rusty-Gallery/README.md

 Features a randomizer and several example tags.
-If you are going to change the tags, make sure to change them both in the Rust code and in the HTML code, which handles the buttons on the web interface.
+The tags index the images according to the name of the tag being present within the name of the file (i.e if the tag is 'waifu' and the file is 'waifu1.jpg', it will be indexed in the 'waifu' tag).